-MATT CARDIN (Teeming Brain founder and editor) is a writer and college teacher living in Central Texas.
-He has a master’s degree in religion and a lifetime of involvement in the study of world religion and philosophy.
-Since the 1990s he has focused his research and writing on the intersection of religion and spirituality with supernatural horror.
-He is the author of Divinations of the Deep (print edition 2002; ebook 2011), which launched the New Century Macabre fiction imprint for Ash-Tree Press; Dark Awakenings (2010), praised by Publishers Weekly as a “thinking-man’s book of the macabre” with “unusual philosophic depth”; and Daemonic Creativity: A Guide to the Inner Genius (forthcoming), which he developed from his blog Demon Muse, where an abridged version titled A Course in Demonic Creativity is presently available for free download.
-He has appeared as a panel expert at The World Fantasy Convention, The World Horror Convention, MythosCon, and ArmadilloCon, and has been a guest on Darkness Radio, Spiritually Raw, the Mancow Muller Show, and other podcasts and radio shows to talk about his experiences with sleep paralysis and nocturnal assault, and to discuss their implications for our collective understanding of creativity, psychology, and reality.
+MATT CARDIN (Teeming Brain founder and editor) is a writer, editor, musician, and college professor and administrator living in North Texas.
+With a Ph.D. in leadership and a master’s degree in religious studies, he writes frequently about the intersections and mutual implications of religion, horror, creativity, and the supernatural.
+He is the author of the weird and cosmic horror fiction collections To Rouse Leviathan (2019), praised by Thomas Ligotti as “a breviary of gruesome mysteries” that is “a worthy descendant of a distinguished line of supernatural horror”; Dark Awakenings (2010), which Publishers Weekly praised as a “thinking-man’s book of the macabre” with “unusual philosophic depth”; Divinations of the Deep (print edition 2002; ebook 2011), which launched the New Century Macabre fiction imprint for Ash-Tree Press; and A Course in Demonic Creativity: A Writer’s Guide to the Inner Genius (2011).
+His editorial projects include Horror Literature through History: An Encyclopedia of the Stories That Speak to Our Deepest Fears (2017), Ghosts, Spirits, and Psychics: The Paranormal from Alchemy to Zombies (2015), and Mummies around the World: An Encyclopedia of Mummies in Religion, History, and Popular Culture (2014).
+In 2015 he received a World Fantasy Award nomination for editing Born to Fear: Interviews with Thomas Ligotti.
+He is also co-editor of the journal Vastarien.
+He has appeared as a panel expert at the World Fantasy Convention, the World Horror Convention, MythosCon, ArmadilloCon, and Baylor University’s Faith and Film symposium, and has been a guest on Expanding Mind, Weird Studies, This Is Horror, Darkness Radio, Spiritually Raw, the Mancow Muller Show, and other radio shows and podcasts to talk about his experiences with sleep paralysis and nocturnal assault, and to discuss their implications for our collective understanding of creativity, psychology, and reality.
 In 2008 he was a guest of honor at MoCon III: The Intersection of Art, Spirituality, and Gender.
-He is also a long-time pianist, keyboardist, and composer.
-Former careers include high school teacher, piano salesman, corporate communications specialist, media producer for a large state university, and video director for country music legend Glen Campbell.
+A long-time pianist, keyboardist, and composer, he published an original album of dark instrumental music in 2009 titled Daemonyx: Curse of the Daimon.
+Former careers include high school teacher, piano salesman, corporate communications specialist, media producer for a large state university, and video director for country and pop music legend Glen Campbell.
+He’s on Twitter.
 His author site is MattCardin.com.

 T.E.
-GRAU is an author of Weird, Lovecraftian, and Dark Fiction whose work has been published in numerous anthologies, including Dead But Dreaming 2, The Aklonomicon, Urban Cthulhu: Nightmare Cities, Horror for the Holidays, Dark Fusions: Where Monsters Lurk, Suction Cup Dreams: An Octopus Anthology, and Mark of the Beast.
-In addition to fiction writing, he is an essayist and contributor to We Love Monsters and the Esoteric Order of Dagon Amateur Press Association (edited by S. T. Joshi), and he serves as Fiction Editor of Strange Aeons magazine.
-He is also a columnist for The Horrifically Horrifying Horror Blog.
+GRAU is an author of Weird, Lovecraftian, and Dark Fiction.
+His books include the novella They Don’t Come Home Anymore, the fiction collection The Nameless Dark (nominated for the Shirley Jackson Award), and the novel I Am the River (nominated for the Bram Stoker Award).
+In addition to fiction writing, he is an essayist and contributor to We Love Monsters and the Esoteric Order of Dagon Amateur Press Association (edited by S. T. Joshi).
+He also formerly served as Fiction Editor of Strange Aeons magazine.
 He lives in Los Angeles with his wife (writer, editor, and artist Ives Hovanessian), daughter, and bunny named Cthulhu.
 He often blogs about beautiful and terrifying things at The Cosmicomicon.

 DR. BARRY E. TAFF holds a doctorate in psychophysiology with a minor in biomedical engineering, and is a world-renowned parapsychologist who worked out of UCLA’s former parapsychology laboratory from 1969 through 1978 as a research associate.
-He is the author of the book Aliens Above, Ghosts Below: Explorations of the Unknown (2010).
+He is the author of the book Aliens Above, Ghosts Below: Explorations of the Unknown.
 During his 43-year career, Dr. Taff has investigated more than 4,500 cases of ghosts, hauntings, and poltergeists, and has conducted extensive studies in telepathy and precognition, which led to the development of the initial protocols and methodologies for what was later termed “remote viewing.”
 He has appeared on numerous television and radio programs and has consulted for government, business, and law enforcement, including the CIA, Office of Naval Intelligence (ONI), National Security Agency (NSA), Defense Language Institute (DLI), Defense Intelligence Agency (DIA), Defense Advanced Research Projects Agency (DARPA), the FBI, Interpol, LAPD, California Highway Patrol, Santa Barbara Sheriff’s Department, and the Westminster Police Department.
 He has served as a technical advisor or script doctor on the films Logan’s Run, Demon Seed, Altered States, Poltergeist, and The Entity.
 In the 1970s he was lead researcher on the paranormal disturbance case that was fictionalized in the Entity book and movie, where he was represented by the character “Gene Kraft.”